-^{} Less than 1%
+Less than 1%

 (1) Beneficial ownership is determined in accordance with the rules of the SEC and generally includes voting or investment power with respect to securities.
-In computing the number of shares beneficially owned by a
+In computing the number of shares beneficially owned by a person and the percentage ownership of that person, shares of our common stock subject to options and warrants held by that person that are currently exercisable, or that become exercisable within 60 days, are deemed outstanding.
+Such shares, however, are not deemed outstanding for the purpose of computing the percentage ownership of any other person.
+Percentage ownership is based on 41,391,649 shares of our common stock outstanding as of May 15, 2008, plus securities deemed to be outstanding with respect to individual stockholders pursuant to Rule 13d-3(d)(1) under the Exchange Act.

-- (2) Mr. Holtzman may be deemed to have shared voting and investment power over 5,873,038 shares of Common Stock, which includes 147,059 shares subject to warrants exercisable within 60 days beneficially owned by JMI, of which Mr. Holtzman is the chairman, president and chief executive officer and indirectly, with his wife, the primary shareholder.
-Includes 1,690,000 shares subject to stock options and 80,000 shares subject to warrants, in each case exercisable within 60 days. - Includes 925,000 shares subject to stock options exercisable within 60 days. - (4) Includes 515,000 shares subject to stock options exercisable within 60 days. - (5) Includes 75,000 shares subject to stock options exercisable within 60 days. - (6) Includes 50,000 shares subject to stock options exercisable within 60 days. - (7) Includes 150,000 shares subject to stock options exercisable within 60 days. - (8) Includes 64,000 shares subject to stock options exercisable within 60 days and 4,000 shares subject to warrants exercisable within 60 days. - (9) Includes 105,000 shares subject to stock options exercisable within 60 days. - (10) On April 25, 2006, Mr. Frain, whose term expires at the Annual Meeting, informed the Company that he would not stand for re-election as a director.
-His decision not to stand for re-election was not due to any disagreement on any matters relating to the Company's operations, policies or procedures. - (11) Includes 45.000 shares subject to stock options exercisable within 60 days. - (12) Mr. Mooney is being nominated for election as a director at the 2006 Annual Meeting of Stockholders.
-Mr. Mooney is not currently an officer or director of the Company. - (13) Includes 75,000 shares subject to stock options exercisable within 60 days. - (14) Includes 3,694,000 shares subject to stock options and 231,059 shares subject to warrants exercisable within 60 days.
+(2) Mr. Holtzman may be deemed to have shared voting and investment power over 5,512,212 shares of common stock, which includes 1,842,143 shares subject to stock options and 80,000 shares subject to warrants, in each case exercisable within 60 days.

+(3) Includes 1,115,178 shares subject to stock options exercisable within 60 days and 3,539 shares held pursuant to his Casual Male Retail Group 401(k) Plan account.

+(4) Includes 504,887 shares subject to stock options exercisable within 60 days.

+(5) Includes 21,667 shares subject to stock options exercisable within 60 days.

+(6) Includes 15,000 shares subject to stock options exercisable within 60 days.

+(7) Includes 20,000 shares subject to stock options exercisable within 60 days.

+(8) Includes 85,001 shares subject to stock options exercisable within 60 days and 4,000 shares subject to warrants exercisable within 60 days.

+- (9) Includes 130,001 shares subject to stock options exercisable within 60 days. - (10) Includes 35,001 shares subject to stock options exercisable within 60 days. - (11) Includes 148,626 shares subject to stock options exercisable within 60 days. - (12) Includes 13,334 shares subject to stock options exercisable within 60 days. - (13) Includes 3,950,838 shares subject to stock options and 84,000 shares subject to warrants exercisable within 60 days.
-PROPOSAL 1

-ELECTION OF DIRECTORS
+PROPOSAL 1 ELECTION OF DIRECTORS